xinwenfu/GenCyber/FieldTrips/README.md

-## Overview of penetration testing
+# Penetration testing

-In penetration testing, an ehtical hacker (or security consultant) performs hacks of computers per the request of the owner of the computers.
+In penetration testing, an ehtical hacker (or security consultant) hacks computers per the request of the owner of the computers.

 Penetration testing has three phases
 - Information collecting.
 Find the information of the target computers, e.g., IP addresses of those computers.
 - Exploitation.
 Exploit the computers and find real vulnerabilities
 - Post exploitation.
-Perform post exploitation of the compromised computers, e.g. collecting passwords, to show evidences of vulnerabilities.
+Perform post exploitation of the compromised computers, e.g. collecting passwords to show evidences of vulnerabilities.

 In this field trip, students will use a tool called *Armitage* to perform the three phases of penetration testing.

-## Information collecting
+Our experiment is set up as follows.
+- We use two virtual machines (VMs), Kali-Fu (Kali Linux) and Metasploitable (Linux full of vulnerabilities), managed by *Oracle VM VirtualBox Manager*.
+- Kali-Fu will be the attacking computer and Metasploitable will be the target.
+- Armitage is launched from Kali-Fu and exploits a vulnerability in Metasploitable.

+## Lab setup: start Kali-Fu and Metasploitable

-1. Log into a Cyber Range PC with the username *cyberadmin* and provided password
+1. Log into a Cyber Range PC with the provided username and password.

-2. Click Application Launcher
+2. Click *Application Launcher*.

 <img src="imgs/KubuntuScreen.PNG">

-3. Click *Search...*, type "Virtual" and Click "VirtualBox" in the search results
+3. Click *Search...*, type "Virtual" and Click "VirtualBox" in the search results to launch *Oracle VM VirtualBox Manager*.

 <img src="imgs/KubuntuSearch.PNG">